WIENER POWER ELECTRONICS CHASSIS

 The NIM chassis that we offer meet different needs but all of them provide strong robustness and reliability.
 Some are designed to be easily transported from one place to another, others are suitable for large fixed installations.
 Others, with increased currents only on the +/- 6 V strings are perfectly suited for spectroscopy, or with increased currents only on the +/- 24 V strings are suitable for high voltage modules.
 Finally, a specific range corresponds to experiments with a limited budget.

-As required by the NIM standard, all our NIM chassis are equipped with a linear technology power supply for excellent accuracy.
+As required by the NIM standard, all our NIM chassis designed by WIENER Power Electronics are equipped with a linear technology power supply for excellent accuracy.
 However, we offer a model with a switched-mode power supply to meet very high power requirements for which linear technology is not suitable.

 CAMAC – “Computer Aided Measurement And Control” is a joint specification of the U.S. NIM and the European ESONE committees.
 CAMAC was introduced in 1969 by ESONE and fully defined in 1971 with the standards EUR4100 and EUR4600.
 It represents a complementation of the NIM standard for computer based experiment control and data acquisition / measurements.